 Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial.

 A financial interest is not necessarily a conflict of interest.
-Under Article III, Section 2 of this Exhibit G, a person who has a financial interest may have a conflict of interest only if the Board or appropriate Board committee decides that a conflict of interest exists.
+Under Article III, Section 2 of this Exhibit F, a person who has a financial interest may have a conflict of interest only if the Board or appropriate Board committee decides that a conflict of interest exists.

 Article III Procedures